ArdKristofer/ArdKristofer/README.md

 ## Objective

-I am deeply passionate about cybersecurity and am looking to transition into the field as a Security Operations Center (SOC) analyst, eager to apply my enthusiasm and skills in safeguarding digital assets.
+I am deeply passionate about cybersecurity and am looking to transition into the field as a Security Operations Center (SOC) analyst.
+I'm eager to apply my enthusiasm and skills in safeguarding digital assets.

 ## Skills